 Accidental Ingestion of Dental Materials: Treatment and Prevention

-These possible complications can be especially troublesome during implant procedures due to the small size and complexity of the components and the frequent inability to utilize a rubber dam.
-Some implant instruments, such as drivers, have small holes through which floss ligatures can be tied.
-Most implant components do not have such attributes and so different management strategies must be employed.
+These possible complications can be especially troublesome during implant procedures, because of the small size and complexity of the components and the frequent inability to use a rubber dam.
+Some implant instruments such as drivers have small holes through which floss ligatures can be tied, but most implant components don’t have such attributes, so different management strategies must be employed.

 Where did that go?